The LLC Operating Agreement

 Why Every Colorado LLC Needs an Operating Agreement

+Courts can "pierce the corporate veil" if your LLC isn’t properly maintained as a separate legal entity.
+That means they could hold you personally responsible for business debts or lawsuits.
 This often happens when there’s no formal documentation of how the LLC is managed, or when personal and business finances are intermingled.
-For example, if members routinely use company accounts to pay for personal expenses, and there’s no agreement outlining management and financial protocols, the court may decide the LLC is just a shell—and strip away its liability protection.
-An operating agreement helps preserve that crucial barrier by reinforcing the independence of your business from your personal affairs.
+For example, if members routinely use company accounts to pay for personal expenses, and there’s no agreement outlining management and financial protocols, the court may decide the LLC is just a shell and strip away its liability protection.
+GLO can draft an operating agreement that helps preserve that crucial barrier by reinforcing the independence of your business from your personal affairs.

 How GLO Helps You Build a Strong Foundation